American Saddlebred

+Since the mid-1800s, the breed has played a prominent part in the US horse show industry, and is called the "peacock of the horse world".
 They have attracted the attention of numerous celebrities, who have become breeders and exhibitors, and purebred and partbred American Saddlebreds have appeared in several films, especially during the Golden Age of Hollywood.
 Saddlebreds are mainly known for their performance in the show ring, but can also be seen in competition in several other English riding disciplines and combined driving, as well as being used as a pleasure riding horse.
 American Saddlebreds often compete in five primary divisions: Five-Gaited, Three-Gaited, Fine Harness, Park and Pleasure.
-In these divisions they are judged on performance, manners, presence, quality, and conformation.
+In these divisions they are judged on performance, manners, presence, quality and conformation.